jramseygreen/EncryptedChat/README.md

 Usage:
 - install [pycryptodome](https://pypi.org/project/pycryptodome/) with `pip install pycryptodome`
 - Use `!user <username>` to change who you are currently sending messages to.
+- Use `!stop` to disconnect from a server.